hocuscodus/qed-lang/_tutorial/16-async-classes.md

 {% include sandboxframe.html qedsrc="tutorial/async6.qed" code="67" gui="0" height="230px" %}

 A more common scenario is to do continue processing after finishing a set of async tasks.
-To achieve it, a special TaskSet class...
+To achieve it requires another native class, `QedWaitValues`.
+A call to this class, with an array of new async instances in parameter, will return upon completion of all instances.
+Its return value is another array, containing the returned values of the instances.

 {% include sandboxframe.html qedsrc="tutorial/async7.qed" code="67" gui="0" height="230px" %}